 Our fall homecoming service, October 28, 2007 (Reformation Sunday), was also a service of reconciliation between Protestant and Catholic, in which Catholic Chaplain Rev. Fr.
 David Mott participated.

 Every week, we have a time of fellowship after Sunday services in the Kay Lounge, with refreshments and an opportunity to connect with one another.

-Every Thursday, we had a weekly Community dinner in the Tavern, avg. attend.: 12.
-Toward the end of the year, a second weekly began to take place following the weekly fellowship on Sunday evenings.
+Every Wednesday during the year, we had a weekly Community dinner in the Tavern.
+Often, a second weekly dinner took place following the weekly fellowship on Sunday evenings.

 1. Fellowship Dinners

 Following on the practice established in 2006-2007, we continued occasional fellowship dinners following worship.
 Some were cooked by the students, others were pizza dinners, and others were cooked by local congregations.
 Average attendance was about 30 per meal.